 - Although pine nuts are the go-to for traditional basil pesto, I opted for toasted sunflower seeds instead.
-I wanted to go nut-free and use what I had in abundance in my pantry – which happened to be raw sunflower seeds.
+I wanted to use what I had in abundance in my pantry - which happened to be raw sunflower seeds.
 The sunflower seeds were dry roasted on a skillet for a couple of minutes until golden and fragrant.

 - I used a blender.
 However, other kitchen tools that can be used to grind up pesto include a mortar and pestle and a food processor.
 I have a blender, so that’s what I will be using.
 Be sure to scrape the sides and push down the ingredients in between blends (make sure the blender is not actively blending while doing this).

 What Can I Use Instead Of Nuts In Pesto?